ImBradders/TrackAndTrace/README.md

-# Track and Trace for GBDavis and Sons
+# Track and Trace

-Necessary components for a track and trace application for GBDavis and Sons funeral directors.
+Necessary components for a track and trace application using Android phone and Windows computer.